What is OYB? --An HQ for Indie Outdoor Education

 August 22, 2012

 OYB fans the indie outdoor flame.
-How?
-First, OYB offers 2000+ articles that show, from diverse angles, how the active indie world connects together.
-Second, it's a catalog that makes hard-to-find media & gear available and keeps a bunch of good old books alive across a wide range of indie cultures.
-Your purchases let us keep working on the mission.
-A wide range of indie businesses can also afford to advertise here, to a wider-than-usual range of readers (usually general advertising is very expensive).
-I think it all ties together to help the indie outdoor scene.
+How? ...
+2000+ articles on bikes, boats, skis & much more -- showing from diverse angles how the active indie world interconnects.
+Also, OYB is a catalog of hard-to-find media & gear -- keeping a bunch of good old books alive across a wide range of indie cultures.
+Your purchases keep us working on the mission.
+Indie businesses can easily afford to advertise here, to a wider-than-usual range of readers (usually general advertising is very expensive).
+All for one and one for all!

 So, who's in charge?
 Why, me, Jeff Potter -- I herd the cats here.
 OYB has been celebrating thrifty, indie culture since 1990.
 Hey, that's 20+ years!
 And, yeah, it's my Day Job.

 UPDATE: Pardon our dust!
-You might notice the "placeholder" banner ads.
-You might also be finding another version of the website when you Google.
-Well, these are signs of an OYB 2.0 website that is 95% finished!
+You might notice the "placeholder" Products.
+You might also find the old version of the website when you Google.
+These are signs that this new OYB 2.0 website is 95% finished!
 New functionality, ahoy!

 This ol' website was pretty edgy back in 1999 when it got its first big makeover.
 But it hasn't changed much since.
 It first hit the web in 1994 -- people weren't sure the web was even viable then -- but OYB was in with both feet.
 Free color, access, no postage, searchability!
 Our Forums were also among the first and had hundreds of members, until niche-specializing siphoned 'em away.